Content Map Terms

 Infants and Children

 Healthy eating and regular physical activity are important for your child's growth and development.
-Learn about how to make healthy choices and model healthy behaviours for your child in the resources below.
+Learn about how to support your child to be active and the benefits of physical activity.
+Find information about healthy eating below.

 Breastfeeding